b-97/sympy-form-analysis/README.md

 ------
 While more methods exist in this library than documented, they are considered incomplete in their current state due to bugs or refactoring issues.
 Plans are underway to sort them into another testing branch.

+All methods in this library generate a tuple containing:
+[0] - Boolean result of the function.
+This is most likely what you want to use.
+[1] - String describing the result of the function.

+Future versions of sympy-form-analysis will allow users to specify a flag swapping between returning a tuple and a boolean.

 #### Library methods:
 _(All methods assume the following code has been executed beforehand):_